 Anxiety is a widespread issue among Americans.
 In fact, according to the National Institutes of Health, more than 40 million adults fall somewhere on the diagnosed anxiety disorder spectrum.
 And that doesn’t even include those without a diagnosis; many more people likely find themselves plagued by worry and fear that has a serious impact on their ability to lead the life they want.

-The Roots of Worry, Fear and Anxiety
+How to Stop Anxiety: The Roots of Worry, Fear and Anxiety

 Which comes first – fear or anxiety?
 That’s a difficult question to answer because so often the cyclical nature of these feelings and responses blurs the lines.
 But both can be linked to a response to the unfamiliar or unknown.
 And these responses aren’t the same for everyone.
 What causes my heart to flutter or my palms to sweat might inspire no reaction at all in you.
 Part of this variability comes from past experiences, and part may come from biological predisposition, but it’s a good thing that we don’t all get paralyzed by the same situations, or our species would never survive.